Material

 Earned Value Management Systems (EVMS) – Residual Material Accountability – Part 4

-Another EVMS residual material accountability requirement (see part 1, 2 and three) is that an Earned Value Management project must maintain records to show full accountability for material purchased for the contract, including the residual inventory.
+Another EIA-748 Guideline (Revision D Guideline 21, Revision E Guideline 16) requirement for EVM Systems related to material management is residual material accountability (see related blogs Part 1, Part 2, and Part 3).
+A project with EVMS contractual requirements must maintain records to show full accountability for material purchased for the contract, including the residual inventory.

 What does this mean?
-The answer: Regardless of the size of the contract, the EVMS Guidelines require contractors to maintain accurate records of the materials purchased for a contract, as well as records of performance measurement as the materials are used.
+The answer: Regardless of the size of the contract, the EVMS Guidelines (D Guideline 21, E Guidelines 14 and 16) require contractors to maintain accurate records of the materials purchased for a contract, as well as records of performance measurement as the materials are used.
 A contractor must show how the material bought for a contract is not only incorporated into the final product, but also how any excess materials are disposed to offset some of the costs to the customer.

 How does a contractor do this?
 The easier part of material traceability is keeping track of the material that ends up in the final products.
 The “as-built” bill of materials (BOM) lists what and how many material items were included in the delivered items.
 The more difficult part of traceability is tracking: